MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-inspector/memory-inspector-tool.md

 # Inspect a JavaScript ArrayBuffer using Memory Inspector

-Use Memory Inspector to view a JavaScript ArrayBuffers in and the WebAssembly (WASM) resizable ArrayBuffer `WebAssembly.Memory`.
+Use Memory Inspector to view JavaScript ArrayBuffers and the WebAssembly (WASM) resizable ArrayBuffer `WebAssembly.Memory`.
 You can open Memory Inspector from the [DevTools menu](#open-memory-inspector-from-the-devtools-menu) or [while debugging](#open-memory-inspector-while-debugging).

 <!-- add more scenario type info, ask Zoher -->